stanieldev/RIT-Obsidian-Spring-2025/Prose & Poetry/Lecture Notes/Lecture 3.md

 **Date:** 1/21/2025

 ---
+### Schedule
+**Reading due:**
+> “Writing Poetry” pages 14-36 (stop at “Meter and Rhythm”), here is an additional helpful resource about meter: http://www.literarydevices.com/meter

+**In class:**
+> Warm-up write: rice; Discuss both texts (making personal connections to and between them) and favorite Poem-a-Day thus far and what resonates in it for you; Schedule 1-on 1 meetings (required)

+---
 ### Warm-Up Exercise
 How does/did your family cook rice?
  - Tell a story / Write an essay